StoneT2000/trajectorytranslation/README.md

 ### Reproducing Results

 For specific scripts to run experiments to reproduce table 1 in our paper, see `scripts/exps/<env_name>/*.sh`.
-These contain copy+pastable bash scripts to reproduce the individual results of each trial used to produce the mean values shown in table 1.
+These contain copy+pastable bash scripts to reproduce the individual results of each trial used to produce the mean values shown in table 1, including training and evaluation.

 Already trained models and weights can be downloaded here: https://drive.google.com/file/d/1m3GwDAsPypxXQdGppVNJxsr19qWfdKLS/view?usp=sharing